Strengthening security and noise resistance in one-way quantum key distribution protocols through hypercube-based quantum walks: Background

 \subsection{Quantum walks basics and quantum gates}

 This paper compares circle and hypercube-based \ac{qws}.
 Unlike classical random walks, where the next state depends only on the current one~\cite{classical_random_walks}, \ac{qws} explore all paths simultaneously via quantum superposition~\cite{quantum_walks_review}.
-In coined \ac{qws}, the walker’s position resides in an $n$-dimensional space with $2^n$ positions, encoded in $\mathcal{H} = \mathcal{H}_c \otimes \mathcal{H}_p$, where $\mathcal{H}_c = \{\ket{0}, \ket{1}\}$ is the coin space and $\mathcal{H}_p = \{\ket{j}: j = 0, \dots, n-1\}$ the position space.
+In coined \ac{qws}, the walker's position resides in an $n$-dimensional space with $2^n$ positions, encoded in $\mathcal{H} = \mathcal{H}_c \otimes \mathcal{H}_p$, where $\mathcal{H}_c = \{\ket{0}, \ket{1}\}$ is the coin space and $\mathcal{H}_p = \{\ket{j}: j = 0, \dots, n-1\}$ the position space.
 Evolution is governed by coin and shift operators, producing the unitary operator:

-where $S$ updates positions based on the coin state, $C$ is a coin operator, and $I$ preserves the walker’s state.
+where $S$ updates positions based on the coin state, $C$ is a coin operator, and $I$ preserves the walker's state.
 Some classical random walk principles can extend to \ac{qws}~\cite{quantum_walk_computing}, with the system after $t$ steps given by:

-To construct our \ac{qw} models, we employ the Pauli-$X$ (i.e., \textsc{NOT}), Hadamard ($H$), and phase ($S$) gates, which serve respectively to initialize the walker’s position, create coin superpositions, and balance the evolution through phase shifts~\cite{quantum_computation_information}.
+To construct our \ac{qw} models, we employ the Pauli-$X$ (i.e., \textsc{NOT}), Hadamard ($H$), and phase ($S$) gates, which serve respectively to initialize the walker's position, create coin superpositions, and balance the evolution through phase shifts~\cite{quantum_computation_information}.